 - The Gini coefficient increased from 74.7 in 2000 to 82.0 in 2019 and reached 82.3 at the end of 2020 in India.
 The wealth share of the top 1% went up from 33.5% in 2000 to 39.5% in 2019 and rose further to 40.5% by the end of 2020.
 India is the second most unequal country behind Brazil whose top 1% holds 49.6% of the nation’s wealth.
 The wealth share of the top 1% in the US is 35.3%, China 30.6 %, UK 23.1%, Italy 22.2%.
 It means despite a decline in wealth creation, rich Indians have garnered more proportion of wealth than in previous years.

-To conclude, The worldwide spread Coronavirus pandemic has proved to be a boon for the rich and bane for the poor.
+The worldwide spread Coronavirus pandemic has proved to be a boon for the rich and bane for the poor.
 Be it is Credit Suisse’s 12th Global Wealth Report or Hurun Global Rich List or Forbes’ 35th annual list of the world’s billionaires, all of them have analyzed the rising inequality during the pandemic.
 In a time when people are losing lives and livelihoods due to the crisis inflicted by the pandemic, the wealth of billionaires and the number of billionaires has increased, and hence, inequality is accelerating between and within countries.
 It is the need of the hour to address the growing inequality before it annihilates social stability and cohesion.

 SOURCE: The statistics and information in the article have been noted from the Credit Suisse Research Institute’s global wealth report 2021.